 The lender can foreclose on your home or other property, garnish wages, levy bank accounts or other assets.
 To prevent such paralyzing effects, you need someone to help you navigate these tricky waters.
 But because there is no memo, book or website to turn to for help, you’ll need a professional who can ensure your package will be reviewed, accepted and that the lender doesn’t take aggressive actions.

-Second Wind Consultants has worked out hundreds of successful SBA Offer in Compromises and frequently arranges for settlements with a no interest 5-year payment plan.
-With a successful negotiation of your guaranty, any liens against real estate will be removed, judgments are marked satisfied or withdrawn, and the guarantors will forever be released from their liability.
+Second Wind Consultants has worked out hundreds of successful SBA Offer in Compromises and frequently arranges for settlements with a no interest payment plan.
+With a successful negotiation of your guaranty, any liens against the real estate will be removed, judgments are marked satisfied or withdrawn, and the guarantors will forever be released from their liability.
 In short, we can help you move on with your life.